 2. Mobile devices and micro-moments

 Cell phones and tablets are already shaping today’s consumer market.
 Mobile is displaying particularly rapid growth in emerging markets, where it is becoming the booking device of choice.
 Consequently, their role as a major disruptor in the travel industry will continue to grow.
-Their portability is modifying the way customers interact with the industry, driving demand for 24-hour services both prior to and during the trip.
+Their portability is modifying the way customers interact with the industry, driving demand for 24-hour service.
 Micro-moment searching and booking is projected to grow, with high-speed content consumption and snap decision-making becoming an integral feature of a customer journey.

 3. Big data and AI

-Today’s computer processing power allows for real-time analysis of consumer preferences and search behavior.
+Moreover, this enhanced computer processing power is extending across the industry, allowing agents and OTAs to conduct real-time analysis of consumer preferences and search behavior.
 Virtual assistants are already a ubiquitous feature of mobile devices.
 Increasingly, tech companies are integrating artificial intelligence into messaging apps to interact directly with customers.
 As such, the growing sophistication of virtual assistants is shifting greater power towards AI developers and big data analysis interpretation.
+After all, Gartner predicts that by 2021, 15% of all customer service interactions will be completely handled by AI, an increase of 400% from 2017.

 4. Industry regulation

 National and international legislation determines the regulations governing competition across the industry.
 For example, display neutrality and content parity are aspects of the online landscape that are currently legislated.
 A significant disruptor in the coming years will be the extent to which states and transnational organizations intervene in the market.
-This could limit the influence of large airline corporations, aggregators, OTAs and travel management companies.
+For example, three significant regulatory changes took place in 2018 – a ban on credit card charges, General Data Protection Regulation (GDPR) and the introduction of revised Package Travel Regulations in the UK.
+Further legislation such as these could limit the influence of large airline corporations, aggregators, OTAs and travel management companies.
 In addition, the role of ‘gatekeeper’ websites like Facebook, Google, and Twitter that profit from biased advertising will be determined largely by state legislation – especially in light of recent ‘fake news’ scandals.

 5. Travel risk